Anandukc/jumbhieghtestimation/README.md

 # Height Estimation from Video

-This project estimates a person's height from a video using computer vision techniques.
+This project is a **Proof of Concept (POC)** implementation for estimating a person's height from a video using computer vision techniques.
 Users can upload a video, and the application will process it to estimate the height of the subject.

+## Features

+- Complete Streamlit application code
+- Sample videos for testing
+- Requirements file
+- Usage instructions
+- Example output videos

+## Recommended Video Guidelines

+For best results, use videos where:

+- The person is fully visible throughout the jump
+- The camera is stationary
+- Lighting is good with clear contrast
+- Jumps are vertical

 ## Installation and Setup